Product teams create value

 Product teams create business value by solving user needs.
 When we solve user needs, we can extract some of the value we create for the business – this is how we make money (and pay everyone’s salary).

-For a business to have longevity, then the value we generate for users should be defensible in some way.
+For a business to have longevity, then the value product teams generate for users should be defensible in some way.
 This prevents competitors offering a similar product or service to our users, and eroding the value we can create.

 “How will your product delight customers, in hard to copy, margin-enhancing ways?”